domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 # Requirements

 In general, application success depends on the delay of the network links and computational steps involved in making the application function.
-These delays in turn depend on how the application places load on the network.
+These delays in turn depend on how the application places load on the network, and how the network responds to environmental conditions and load from other users sharing the network resources.
 A suitable network performance metric must be able to desribe the delay characteristics of the network under realistic conditions and in enough detail to compute the probability of application success with satisfactory accuracy and precision.

 Different applications have different needs from the network, and they put different patterns of load on the network.
 To provide an answer to whether or not applications will work well or fail, a network quality framework must therefore be able to compare measurements of network performance to many different application requirements.
 Flexibility in describing application requirements is a necessary condition.

 How can operators take action when measurements show that applications fail too often?
-We can answer this question if the measured metric(s) support sequential composition {{RFC6049}}.
-Sequential composition gives us the ability to divide results into sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to succeed.
+We can answer this question if the measured metric(s) support spatial composition {{RFC6049}}, {{RFC6390}}.
+Spatial composition gives us the ability to divide results into sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to succeed.
 The most intuitive way to think about sequential composition (in our opinion) is as addition and subtraction.
 For example, if we measure web-page load-times and find they are too often too slow, we may then separately measure DNS resolution time, TCP round-trip time and the time it takes to establish TLS connections to get a better idea of where the problem is.
 To be maximally useful for operators, a network quality framework should support this kind of analysis.

 To summarize, the framework and "meaningful metric" we're looking for should have the following properties: